 Next: You won’t believe what authorities found in this chain’s burgers.

-Ireland Burger King locations got tied up in a scandal with a plant that found trace amounts of horse DNA in their beef.
-The horse meat scandal began when the Food Safety Authority of Ireland tested a range of frozen, ready-made burgers and found horse DNA in over one-third of the samples.
+What happened: Burger King got tied up in a scandal when a plant found trace amounts of horse DNA in the beef sold at their Ireland locations.
+The horse meat scandal began when the Food Safety Authority of Ireland tested a range of frozen burgers and found horse DNA in over one-third of the samples.

 Burger King dropped the guilty supplier, Silvercrest Foods, in a “voluntary and precautionary measure.”
-However, customers were still wary of their products.
+However, customers were still wary.
 In a statement about the scandal, Burger King representatives said, “[Silvercrest] promised to deliver 100% British and Irish beef patties and have not done so.
 This is a clear violation of our specifications, and we have terminated our relationship with them.”

 Next: This fast food franchise didn’t think safely outside the bun.

-A few years ago, Taco Bell was forced to reveal the mystery ingredients that made up the other 12% of its 88% cow-filled beef.
+What happened: A few years ago, Taco Bell forcibly revealed the mystery ingredients that made up the other 12% of its 88% cow-filled beef.
 The results were FDA-approved and “safe,” but still concerning.

 The beef contained traces of maltodextrin, soy lecithin, lactic acid, and caramel color, among other ingredients that are difficult to pronounce.
 Taco Bell took to the internet to defend and explain the chemical ingredients.
 However, it hardly satisfied those who argue, “If I can’t pronounce it, I won’t eat it.”